The Hunt (1/5)

 The first Drabatan frowned, “Kroe’Draba’Gechi, do not get cocky.
 I don’t want the rest of the tribe’s praises to cloud your judgement.
 You are still mortal, and you will still make mistakes.”

-“Don’t disrespect our traditions.
+“Don’t scorn our traditions.
 If you want to lead this clan, you must respect the hunter’s ceremony.
-If you can just manage to successfully kill today’s and tomorrow’s prey with the weapons of your ancestors, you will truly be set for life.”
+If you can actually manage kill today’s and tomorrow’s prey with the weapons of your forebearers, you will truly be set for life.”

-“Listen, Obo, I feel like I’ve told you all a thousand times, so hopefully this will be the last, but I don’t give two bucketheads-worth about all of you and my father’s traditions.
-They should’ve died long before the Empire showed up so we might’ve at least had a fighting chance…”
+“Listen, Obo, I feel like I’ve told you all a thousand times, so hopefully this will be the last, but I don’t give two bucketheads-worth about all of you and my father’s rituals.
+If I had my way, they would’ve been abolished long before the Empire showed up so we might’ve at least had a fighting chance…”

 Obo’Leeoro’Dantechi sighed and pulled his cloak up over his head.
-“Your father must be ashamed of your attitude, but I still think you have great potential as a leader.
+“Your father must be ashamed of that attitude… but I still think you have great potential as a leader.
 If only you would listen even a little, and try to learn from-“

 Kroe tightened his wrist bands and gripped his spear with every ounce of strength he could muster.
 He didn’t know why the older man was so worried, this would be over in a moment.
 And then he would be ready for the final hunt tomorrow.

 “You can call me that tomorrow, Kanto.
-For now it’s still just Kroe.”
-He stood up and looked at the other six Drabatans, who began disappearing backwards into the brush.
+For now, it’s still just Kroe.”
+He stood up and looked at the other six Drabatans, who began disappearing backwards into the brush one-by-one.

 “We’ll wait here for you to finish.
 Don’t forget, since this is just a sort of trial run, if you fall into any trouble, we can assist you.
 You will not have that liberty tomorrow.”

-Kroe exhaled an arrogant huff as he glared at the elegant beast.
+Kroe exhaled an arrogant huff as he glared at the elegant beast in front of him.
 “Trust me, this is child’s play.
-You guys can honestly head back to camp if you want.
+You guys could honestly head back to camp if you want now.
 I won’t be far behind you.”

-When he got no reply, he turned to look upon Obo’s usually stern reaction, but none of the hunters were anywhere to be seen.
-They had retreated back into the forest, their cloaks allowing them to camouflage incredibly well.
+When he got no reply, he turned to absorb Obo’s usually stern reaction, but none of the hunters were anywhere to be seen.
+They had all now retreated back into the forest, their cloaks allowing them to camouflage incredibly well.

-His fellow Drabatans were just so… “uncivilized.”
+His fellow Drabatans were just so… uncivilized.
 The universe had changed, and Kroe wished they had changed with it.
-But alas, because of the Imperial occupation, they had kept to their own outdated ways.
+But alas, because of the Imperial occupation, they had kept to their own outdated ways in order to preserve some illusion of normalcy.
 And so, tomorrow’s ritual would go on.

 Kroe slowly stepped out into the clearing.
 The hand-woven cloak he was wearing would mask his smell from the Howlrunner’s unnaturally strong nose, and the acia berry concoction under his eyes would soon seep into his skin, giving him an extreme adrenaline boost over the course of the next few minutes.